 Funding Policy - Plan members are required to contribute 10 percent of their annual covered salary and the District is required to contribute 14 percent of annual covered payroll.
 The contribution requirements of plan members and employers are established and may be amended by the SERS' Retirement Board up to statutory maximum amounts of 10 percent for plan members and 14 percent for employers.
 The Retirement Board, acting with the advice of the actuary, allocates the employer contribution rate among four of the System's funds (Pension Trust Fund, Death Benefit Fund, Medicare B Fund, and Health Care Fund).
-For the fiscal year ended June 30, 2019, the allocation to pension, death benefits, and Medicare B was 13.5 percent with a 0.5 percent allocation to the Health Care fund.
+For the fiscal year ended June 30, 2020, the allocation to pension, death benefits, and Medicare B was 14 percent.
+None of the employer contribution rate was allocated to the Health Care Fund.

-The District's contractually required contribution to SERS was \$263,367 for fiscal year 2019.
+The District's contractually required contribution to SERS was \$270,504 for fiscal year 2020.